 The Android Operating System (OS) has a larger share of the smartphone market than any other OS.
 Recent reports from IDC give Android a world-wide market share of over 80%.
 If you are developing for the growing market of mobile users, it is a platform you must consider.
 But, even with that overwhelming market share, there are a number of issues to consider in developing for Android.
 They are certainly not “showstoppers,” but they do require experience and thought before you begin your project.

 One of those issues is “market fragmentation.”
 Simply put, there are a lot of active devices running a lot of versions of Android.
 Each of those versions is different and in most cases, it is specific to the device it runs on to some degree.
 The reason is simple – each carrier uses one or more manufacturers and each manufacturer has its own set of features in each device they market, based on their own standards.
-So, as an example, the tilt and accelerometer features in one device may have a different set of actions than others that is addressed in a slightly different way.
+So, as an example, the tilt and accelerometer features in one device may have a different set of actions than others that are addressed in a slightly different way.
 Add that to the fact there are many form factors, from small to large, in the market with different screen sizes and ratios.
 This gives buyers a lot of choices, at many price points, but for application developers – the situation can be daunting if their goal is to reach a very large market share with early releases.

 Open Signal released its latest Android Fragmentation report in August and it shows how this problem plays out in the market very well.
 Every little box in their chart represents the market share of a different device over the past year.
 This is based on active devices detected by their service, not sales reports from manufacturers or carriers.
 The report shows over 24,000 unique devices were detected over the past year.

 A few points to consider: